David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 4. You’re Eating Too Much Fat

 Dr. Atkins had it wrong.
-You can’t just cut the carbs and then eat as much fat as you want.
-Fats are very high in calories, so if you eat too much you can easily overshoot your daily calorie needs.
+You can’t just cut your carb consumption and then eat as much fat as you want.
+Fats have more than twice the amount of calories per ounce as either protein or carbohydrates, so if you eat too much you can easily overshoot your daily calorie needs.

 5. You’re Eating Too Many Nuts

 Nuts (and nut butters) are good wholesome foods, and very nutritious, but they are very calorie dense and high in fat, so you don’t want to be eating too many of them if you are trying to lose weight.
 If you can eat just a few and then stop, that’s fine.
 But, if you find them habit forming, it might be best to avoid them or just use them as an occasional garnish.